-I just recently acquired the refreshed 2013 Kia Sorento.
+I have acquired a 2013 Kia Sorento.
 I noticed that my SUV was marked as an AWD instead of 4x4.
 I have not asked Kia about this, thinking that AWD and 4x4 are the same.
 But I thought that there should be a difference between AWD and 4x4.
 Can you please educate me on this?

 However, most off-road enthusiasts will tend to refer to a vehicle with a mechanical center differential that distributes the power between the front and rear-drive wheels as a 4x4 vehicle.
 On the other hand, they refer to a vehicle without a center differential and which instead uses a viscous or clutch-type coupling of some sort as an all-wheel-drive vehicle.

-Hi, Rahul.
 H&R wheel spacers are what you need.
 And yes, wheel spacers are safe as long as they are used in moderation, pretty much like anything else.
-Contact local H&R distributor Makna Marketing at +632 477-8628.